kgrant20/bill-analysis/README.md

 # bill-analysis

-The intent of this code is to provide an unbiased source on political issues to the public.
+The intent of this project is to provide an unbiased source on political issues to the public.
 Spepcifically, this code focuses on mapping bills to complex issues and determining a bill's support for subtopics within the issue.

 ## Research Project Progress